January 1, 2022

-I admit that in 2022, it’ll be more complicated to imagine in the long term.
-We need to be more flexible and we need to readjust our projects, goals and desires for the moment.
+I admit that in 2023, it’ll be more complicated to imagine long term.
+We need to be more flexible, and we need to readjust our projects, goals and desires for the moment.

 Let me share here with you this illustration that I really like.
 Every time, and I promise you this is true, every time something hard is happening in my life, I think of this illustration.

 For me, the main message is: “it’s when it’s hard that we see the difference between the winners and the others”.
 So, I keep fighting (and God knows how hard it is sometimes!)